chrisweb/chris.lu/README.md

 * the newer `getServerSideProps` (which first appeared in march 2020 with [Next.js 9.3](https://nextjs.org/blog/next-9-3)) and is an async function that fetches the data and populates the props object of your page function and works differently then getInitialProps, same as with getInitialProps for the first page the code gets executed on the server and the data is being returned directly to the code of the page, but if you visit a second page getInitialProps will again get executed on the server and the data it returns will get sent as JSON to the client where again it gets used by the page code, this means using getServerSideProps instead of getInitialProps eliminated two pain points, first you did not have to care about your imports anymore as next.js would exclude those packages for you from client code automatically and the second one being that you did not have to create an API for client side data fetching anymore as next.js would go and call getServerSideProps on the server and then fetch the data as JSON for you. read more: [next.js getServerSideProps documentation](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props)
 * `getStaticProps` appeared alongside getServerSideProps, the difference between the two is that getServerSideProps disables ["Automatic Static Optimization"](https://nextjs.org/docs/advanced-features/automatic-static-optimization) but getStaticProps does not, getStaticProps it is a method that you would use to fetch data not at "runtime" but at "build time", so when a user visits a page no data call is being made, all data got already fetched at build time (and the page props have been put in a static json file), which means for any request being made by a user your data won't change, this can be very interesting to build pages that load super fast as they use data that does not change between two builds, however getStaticProps has a feature so that you can "revalidate" data in the background, this is what gets used by "[Incremental Static Regeneration](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration)" and allows you to update the static data you got at build time. read more: [next.js getStaticProps documentation](https://nextjs.org/docs/basic-features/data-fetching/get-static-props)

-in october 2022 the next.js team released [Next.js 13](https://nextjs.org/blog/next-13) which included the first version of the new `app` folder and two months later in december [Next.js 13.1](https://nextjs.org/blog/next-13-1)
+in october 2022 the next.js team released [Next.js 13](https://nextjs.org/blog/next-13) which included the first version of the new `app` directory and two months later in december [Next.js 13.1](https://nextjs.org/blog/next-13-1)

 ## image(s) manipulation